erickcastelli/phasex/README.md

 Second, we use cmake to generate the make file.
 Thus, be sure that you have cmake installed.

-Download this git repository, and follow these instrocutions:
+Download this git repository, and follow these instructions:
 - enter folder /build
 - type "cmake .."
 - if everything worked, type "make"